Jose Rod: Career

-Personal life
+Personal life and death

-Rodrigues has a professional certification as a specialist in documentary credits.
+Rodrigues had a professional certification as a specialist in documentary credits.
 He has familial connections to London, United Kingdom, where his two sisters reside.
-Rodrigues has established a production company named Reka Productions, which serves as a tribute to his late youngest sister, Reka.
-On 5 May 1993, Rodrigues underwent a civil marriage registration with Judy Philomena Mendes, a resident of Bombay and the daughter of Konkani singers Antonette Mendes and Romeo Mendes at Quepem.
-Subsequently, their wedding ceremony took place on 6 June of the same year at Guardian Angel Church in Sanvordem.
+Rodrigues had established a production company named Reka Productions, which serves as a tribute to his late youngest sister, Reka.
+On 5 May 1993, Rodrigues married Judy Philomena Mendes in Quepem, she hailed from Bombay and was the daughter of Konkani singers Antonette Mendes and Romeo Mendes.
+Their wedding ceremony took place on 6 June of the same year at Guardian Angel Church in Sanvordem.
 As of 1993, Rodrigues lived in Cariamoddi, Curchorem.
 The couple has a son named Jrosky, who currently works as an investment banker in Kuwait, and a daughter named Juricle, who has obtained certification from the Association of Chartered Certified Accountants (ACCA) and is employed by Amazon, based in Bangalore.

 In 1994, Rodrigues made the decision to immigrate to Kuwait, where he embarked on a career in banking at Burgan Bank.
 On 12 March 2012, Rodrigues's father died at the age of 69 in his residence located in Curchorem, Goa.
 In 2009, Rodrigues underwent a surgical procedure to address a brain tumor that had been diagnosed.
-Despite the passage of time, he continues to face health challenges, necessitating ongoing medical treatment.
+Despite the passage of time, he continued to face health challenges, necessitating ongoing medical treatment.
 When questioned about his perspective on tiatrists utilizing YouTube as a platform to showcase their artistic endeavors, Rodrigues expressed a favorable stance, emphasizing that tiatrists will be valued by enthusiasts regardless of the specific platform employed.
 Furthermore, Rodrigues is known for his devout Catholic faith.
-As of 2022, he resides in Goa, where he is said to be recovering from his illness.
+As of 2022, he resided in Goa, where he was said to be recovering from his illness.

+On 25 August 2026, Rodrigues died at age of 63.